 Courses must be completed with a grade of C or higher.
 Candidates may apply for the MSW program if they are missing one or more of the prerequisite courses, but all three courses must be completed prior to the first day of graduate classes.
 Please note that general/introductory biology and general/introductory psychology courses do not fulfill our prerequisite requirements.

 Please read the application instructions below before completing the online application at the bottom of this page.

 The application deadlines for Summer/Fall 2019 enrollment are January 17 (AS-1 and RS-2), and February 1 (AS-2 and RS-3).

 Prepare a personal statement that includes a written assignment on a social work issue (part 1), and a self-reflection about your professional goals and contributions (parts 2A & 2B).

 This section of the personal statement provides an opportunity to demonstrate your written communication skills, understanding of an issue relevant to social work, ability to critically assess the dimensions of the issue and present a coherent presentation.
 Use formal citation (as needed) to support your perspective.
 (Maximum 1,500 words)

 Identify and critically assess an important issue for professional social workers now and in the next decade.
 Provide evidence to support your assessment; include citations.
 Incorporate your own perspective on the role and responsibility of social workers relevant to this issue.

-A. Identify your professional goals and discuss how the MSW program at St. Catherine University–University of St. Thomas, with its emphasis on social justice and clinical social work practice, will help you achieve those goals.
+A. Identify your professional goals and discuss how the MSW program at St. Catherine University, with its emphasis on critical clinical social work practice, will help you achieve those goals.
 Provide specific examples.
 (Maximum 500 words)